logo image

 Many prisoners were executed, died in prison, or were transported to the colonies.

-Prince Charlie survived the battle, travelling to the Isle of Sky, then back to France.
+Prince Charlie survived the battle, traveling to the Isle of Sky, then back to France.
 He died in Rome of a stroke on the 30th January 1788, aged 67.

-If Scotland became independant, and wanted a king or queen, these two families would be top of the list.
+If Scotland became independent, and wanted a king or queen, these two families would be top of the list.

 1970, the National Trust for Scotland built a visitor centre and began work to restore the battle site, as close as possible, to how it was at the time of the battle.